JadeByfield89/MuSync/README.md

-Feel free to fork it and contribute, thanks for checking it out!
+Feel free to clone it and contribute, thanks for checking it out!